LSSTDESC/tom_desc/README.md

 The easiest way to do all of this is to use `tomclient.py`.
 Make an object, and then call that object's `post` method to hit the URLs described below.

+_*WARNING*_ : all of the APIs below should be considered preliminary, and may change.
+In particular, there are things we probably need to add to some of them.

 All of the examples below assume that you have the following code somewhere before that example:

 ```
    from tom_client import TomClient
    tom = TomClient( url="<url>", username="<username>", passwordfile="<passwordfile>" )
 ```

+where `<url>` is the TOM's url; if you're going to the default (https://desc-tom.lbl.gov), then this is optional.  `<username>` is your

 See (TODO: ref to tom client doc) for more information on using `TomClient`.